GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/cookies/index.md

 origin of the top level frame.
 This means that if site A is embedded using an iframe in site B and site C, a partitioned cookie can have a different value in each.

-`chrome.cookies` does not currently support partitioning, which means that all methods read and write cookies from all partitions.
+`chrome.cookies` does not support partitioning, which means that all methods read and write cookies from all partitions.
 The [`cookies.set()`](#method-set) method stores cookies in the default partition.